otutay/int8-mac-and-some-testbench/README.md

-# int8 mac operation and edge detector
+# int8 mac operation and some testbench trials